MediaComem/comem-webdev/subjects/unix-processes/README.md

 * Display a list of the unique words in the text along with the number of times each word is used, sorted from the least used to the most used.

+> For example, `cat rainbow.txt | wc -w` counts the number of words in the text.

 #### Your tools

 Here are commands you might find useful for the exercise.